Coly ME (Match Engine) API documentation

 The error codes possible to get from the match endpoint are:

-These are described in the person and group routes.
+These are described in the tenant and unit routes.

 Throttling